LittleLegend-Pengiun/my-nvchad/README.md

 - NeoGit - Support create commits
 - Nvim-spectre - a tool to globaly search and replace text
 - Barbecue - a VS Code like winbar

+## Planned plugins

+- inlay-hints (Don't appear as expected, may be because of Nvim 0.9?)